Alpha-VLLM/LLaMA2-Accessory/SPHINX/README.md

 </p>

 ## News
+* **[2023-11-17]** We release SPHINX-V2, featuring the same architecture but with enhanced and broader capabilities! 🔥🔥🔥
 * **[2023-11-09]** We release the [technical report](https://github.com/Alpha-VLLM/LLaMA2-Accessory/blob/main/SPHINX/SPHINX_paper.pdf) of SPHINX 🔥.
 * **[2023-10-17]** We release the demo, code, and model of SPHINX 🎉.